This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Remove throw rugs and other objects that can cause you to trip and fall.

-Manage your hip fracture:
+Manage a hip fracture:

 - Eat foods that are high in calcium and vitamin D. Your healthcare provider may tell you to eat more dairy products, such as milk and cheese, for calcium.
 Spinach, salmon, and dried beans are also good sources of calcium.
 Cereal, bread, and orange juice may be fortified with vitamin D. You also get vitamin D from exposure to sunlight.
 Your healthcare provider may also suggest a calcium or vitamin D supplement.
 Do not take supplements unless directed.